EnsquaredCurveOfGrowth#

 method{‘exact’, ‘center’, ‘subpixel’}, optional

-The method used to determine the overlap of the aperture on the pixel grid:
+The method used to determine the pixel weights (the fraction of the pixel area covered by the aperture):

 subpixelsint, optional